Chimeric Antigen Receptor (CAR) T-Cell Therapy for Pediatric Cancer

 Evidence (early interventions for CRS):

 - Investigators at Seattle Children's Hospital compared a strategy of early intervention versus standard practice.
-Early intervention included treatment with tocilizumab for patients with fever higher than 39°C that is unresponsive to acetaminophen, persistent hypotension after a 10 mL/kg bolus, or initiation of oxygen.
-Steroids were given after tocilizumab if symptoms persisted or worsened 6 to 12 hours later.[11]
+Early intervention included treatment with tocilizumab for patients with a fever higher than 39°C that was unresponsive to acetaminophen, persistent hypotension after a 10 mL/kg bolus, or initiation of oxygen.
+Steroids were given after tocilizumab if symptoms persisted or worsened 6 to 12 hours later.[12]

 - In addition, early intervention for patients with CRS resulted in a decreased need for intubation or inotropic support, from 30% to 15%.
 However, this finding was not statistically significant (P = .29), possibly because of the small number of patients.

-- Grade 4 CRS decreased from 50% (in a comparator cohort) to 27% in the high tumor burden cohort (P = .18), with no change in efficacy and long-term CAR T-cell persistence.
+- Grade 4 CRS decreased from 50% (in a comparator cohort) to 27% in the high–tumor burden cohort (P = .18), with no change in efficacy and long-term CAR T-cell persistence.

 Immune effector cell–associated neurotoxicity syndrome (ICANS)